 These research areas include diverse topics outside the traditional chemistry disciplines.
 For example, biochemistry and biotechnology research includes reactivities of metal ion complexes by high field NMR, intercalation with DNA by UV-visible spectroscopy, and free radical biochemistry, and identification of genes in red oak; chemical synthesis includes host-guest polymer crystals and other highly structured large molecules green chemistry, materials and polymer science; environmental chemistry projects include environmental monitoring and bioremediation.

 If you are interested in performing undergraduate or graduate research, download this flier to get an idea of the current studies of each research-active Chemistry faculty member.
 A table on the second page of the flier that categorizes the type and application of each researcher's projects may help you determine the faculty member that's right for you.
-Once you've got it narrowed down, talk to the faculty members about current oppurtunities in their labs.
+Once you've got it narrowed down, talk to the faculty members about current opportunities in their labs.

 While there is not a physics major at WCU, our physicists have active research programs that involve students.
 If you’re interested in physics, we encourage you to contact one of our physicists about their research!